 Remove Slack from Ubuntu

-When you no longer need Slack, removal methods vary by installation type.
-Follow the section below that matches how you installed the application.
+When you no longer need Slack, the removal steps vary by installation type.
+Follow the section that matches how you installed Slack.

 Remove APT Installation (extrepo or Manual)